 Inner Paris is served by 60 bus lines, while around 290 lines operate in the suburbs.
 At night time, 31 lines run on the Noctilien (day and night bus) so that you can get home, whether you’re staying in Paris or a nearby suburb.
 How does it work ?
-Follow our guide!
+Follow the Lodgis guide!

 1. Before taking the bus

 You’ll need to follow the following instructions to get your bearings before taking a bus.

 Step 1: Where am I and where do I need to get to in Paris?

 There are three different options for identifying the nearest bus stop and which buses stop there.